mxenoph/factotum/pitch/pitch.md

  1. Social platforms
     -  Making use of #COVID19 and #workingfromhome
-    -  Making use of the team’s personal connections to professionals in web development, IT, bioinformatics and business
+    -  Making use of the team’s personal connections to professionals in software development, bioinformatics and business industries.
 2. The alumni database of our current and past institutions.
 3. Advertising to companies.